-- May promote wound healing and minimize scarring.
+- Additionally it, may promote wound healing and minimize scarring.
 Apply an ointment containing 1 percent gotu kola extract to the affected area several times per day.
 If your wound is deep or otherwise severe, see your doctor before use.

 - The anti-inflammatory properties of gotu kola may be useful in treating arthritis.

 - In some cases, it can cause headache, upset stomach, and dizziness.

 - You should only take gotu kola for two to six weeks at a time.
 Be sure to take a two week break before resuming use